Jack Campin's homepage

 none of these files are big.
 If you don't want to install anything on

-your computer, there is a web-based converter at
+your computer, there are web-based converters at these sites:

-some ABC into the box and it'll give you both staff notation and a
+it'll give you both staff notation and a playable MIDI file.

-playable MIDI file.
-(When using your browser as an ABC application in
+(When using your browser as an ABC application in this way, set

 - An illustrated tutorial on modes and